by Andrea M. Darcy

 Are you more jealous than you let on?

 We can feel ashamed to admit we are the jealous type.
 But telltale signs it’s our issue can include:

 The rise of social media and online communication has certainly changed the way in which we can relate to our partners.
 We can more easily spy on them, and be in constant contact.

-A recent study showed that the ambiguity of communication through Facebook can create apparent threats to a relationship where there really are none at all.
-When the participants were asked to envision a hypothetical situation such as discovering a message in their partner’s inbox from a person of the opposite sex that reads “What are you up to later?”, a significant number reported feelings of suspicion and jealousy with women reporting higher levels than men.
-When a winking emoticon was added to the innocuous message, the male participants reported stronger feelings of jealousy whereas the women’s feelings went unchanged.
+A research study showed, for example, that the ambiguity of communication through Facebook can create apparent threats to a relationship where there really are none at all.
+Participants were asked to envision a hypothetical situation, such as discovering a message in their partner’s inbox from a person that reads “What are you up to later?”.

 Is jealousy a necessary part of love?

 It’s not necessary, but nor is it something to be ashamed of, as it happens to the best of us.
 Sometimes it’s a sign that something really isn’t right in your relationship and needs addressing.
 Or even that it’s time to leave the relationship.

 Other times, again, it’s often more related to unresolved issues from the past than meaning there is something wrong with you.
 In this way jealousy can be seen as a sign it’s time to commit to some work on yourself.

 What about using jealousy to inject a sense of passion, and make things feel exciting and fun?
 Yes, having a partner who feels jealous of our interactions with other people can also remind us that we are attractive and wanted.
 But seeking out jealousy in endless games of power is not the base for a healthy relationship.
 It leads you away from authenticity and trust.